aspose-cells/Aspose.Cells-API-References/english/go-cpp/Axis/SetCrossType/_index.md

 ## SetCrossType function

-Represents the <see cref="CrossType"/> on the specified axis where the other axis crosses.
+Represents the CrossType on the specified axis where the other axis crosses.

 ```go